jelaiw/blog/about.markdown

 ![threat modeling help 5 cents, the appsec engineer is in, concept art based on lucy from peanuts]({{ site.baseurl }}/assets/lucy.png){: width="888"}

+_A fun bit of concept art I sketched to help pitch a threat modeling workshop idea (Hackathon Mar 2024).
+Obviously, all the credit goes to Charles Schulz for Peanuts_.

  -- JW